California DMV - Permit and License Questions

 learners permit.

-- Practice Driving for 6 Months
+- Practice Driving for 6 Months:

 With your permit in hand, you must practice six months with your parent or a licensed driving instructor.

-Also, before you can take your license test, you must practice driving at least 50, including 10 hours of night driving.
+Also, before you can take your license test, you must practice driving at least 50 hours, including 10 hours of night driving.

-- Take Your DMV Driving Test
+- Take Your DMV Driving Test:

 If you are at least 16 and have completed all of your driver education and driver training requirements, you can make an appointment at the DMV to take your driving license test.